freifunk-gluon/gluon/docs/features/multidomain.rst

 ^^^^^^^^^^^^^^^

-To allow switching the domain via config mode, add ``config-mode-domain-select`` to the enabled features in the image-customization file.
+To allow switching the domain via config mode, add ``config-mode-domain-select`` to the enabled features in the image-customization.lua file.

 |image0|